-Dr Paula Cunnea obtained her primary BSc degree in Biomedical Science/Applied Science from Dublin Institute of Technology and Trinity College Dublin, Ireland, in 1997.
+Paula obtained her primary BSc degree in Biomedical Science/Applied Science from Dublin Institute of Technology and Trinity College Dublin, Ireland.
 Paula achieved her PhD in December 2006 following post-graduate research in the Karolinska Institute, Stockholm, Sweden.
-Paula worked as a postdoctoral researcher in National University of Ireland Galway and Queen's University Belfast, in particular in the Ovarian Cancer Research Laboratory of Dr Hilary Russell and Professor Peter Hall.
+Paula worked as a postdoctoral researcher in National University of Ireland Galway and Queen's University Belfast prior to joining Imperial College.

 et al., 2023, Spatial and temporal intra-tumoral heterogeneity in advanced HGSOC: implications for surgical and clinical outcomes, Cell Reports Medicine, Vol:4, ISSN:2666-3791, Pages:1-20

 et al., 2022, Toll-like receptor-targeted anti-tumor therapies: Advances and challenges, Frontiers in Immunology, Vol:13, ISSN:1664-3224, Pages:1-37

 et al., 2023, Evaluation of THEO-260 as a novel oncolytic virus therapy for treating stromal rich tumours., Annual Meeting of the American-Society-of-Clinical-Oncology (ASCO), LIPPINCOTT WILLIAMS & WILKINS, ISSN:0732-183X